-The deeply browned and greasy scrapings from the bottom of the roasting pan might not look like much when you first take the turkey out of the oven, but those drippings are Thanksgiving manna.
+The deeply browned and rich scrapings from the bottom of the roasting pan might not look like much when you first take the turkey out of the oven, but those drippings are Thanksgiving manna.
 Let's make some gravy.

 An Old-Fashioned Gravy Is the Easiest